wgod58/go-gin-project/README.md

 # Go Payment Service

 A robust payment service built with Go, integrating Stripe for payment processing, MySQL for data persistence, and Redis for caching.
-This service provides RESTful APIs for user management and payment processing.
+This service provides RESTful APIs and gPRC for user management and payment processing.

 ## Tech Stack